Cornerstone 100 Club> Chair Lisa Rhodes

 Develops, produces and oversees all aspects of the association’s annual Spring & Fall Parade of Homes as a source of non-dues revenue for the association.

-Young Professionals> Chair Laura Patton
+Young Professionals> Chair Laura Harris

 Designed to encourage under-45 members’ involvement in every level of the Federation including networking, education and advocacy initiatives, the Young Professionals committee helps lead COHBA’s efforts to make membership more attractive to this important demographic by exploring services and products that will better serve its unique needs.